dylansih/Wanderer/README.md

-# Runway
+# Wanderer

 A Game Boy–style browser game about starting somewhere without having it all figured out.

-Runway is an interactive design-research prototype exploring how young people navigate options paralysis and fear-based decision-making in the transition into open-ended adult life.
+Wanderer is an interactive design-research prototype exploring how young people navigate options paralysis and fear-based decision-making in the transition into open-ended adult life.
 It holds two ideas together: